natebosch/vim-lsc/README.md

 ### Diagnostics

-Error, warnings, and hints reported by the server are highlighted in the buffer.
+Errors, warnings, and hints reported by the server are highlighted in the buffer.
 When the cursor is on a line with a diagnostic the message will be displayed.
-If there are multiple diagnostics on a line the one closes to the cursor will be displayed.
+If there are multiple diagnostics on a line the one closest to the cursor will be displayed.

 Diagnostics are also reported in the location list for each window which has the